-When you send cryptocurrency from your Digital Surge account to an external wallet, a network transaction fee will apply.
-This fee is required to process your transaction on the blockchain and is always shown before you confirm the withdrawal.
+When you send cryptocurrency from your Digital Surge account to an external wallet, a withdrawal fee applies.

-The amount you enter on the withdrawal screen already includes the transaction fee.
+The amount you enter on the withdrawal screen includes the withdrawal fee.

 On the confirmation page, you will see a clear breakdown showing: